walshbr/introduction-to-text-analysis/crowdsourcing/exercises.md

 Think back to *[Prism](prism.scholarslab.org)* and the transparency game.
-So far we have only really focused on the single transparencies, the indiviudal interpretations supplied by each person,
+So far we have only really focused on the single transparencies, the individual interpretations supplied by each person,